Aperiodicity, rotational tiling spaces and topological space groups: Homotopy groups

 An alternative argument for the above is to consider the $ASG$ as acting on the ambient Euclidean space of the lattice $\Lambda \leqslant \R^N$ and applying a similar line of reasoning to the proof of Theorem \ref{thm: periodic fund}, namely via the observation that we may take $\R^N \times EG_\pm$ as $E(ASG)$.

 Having connected $ASG$ with $\Gamma_{\EE}$, we now want to compare the latter with the topological space group $\Gamma$, that is we consider the map $\sigma_*$ of Equation \ref{eq: TSG->TSG'} upon passing to the inverse limit.
-We shall restrict to patterns with `stable' pattern spaces.
-In shape theory, a space is termed {\em stable\/} if it can be written as an inverse limit of finite CW complexes
+Let us now consider any repetitive tiling with stable tiling space.
+In Shape Theory, a space is termed {\em stable\/} if it can be written as an inverse limit of finite CW complexes

 whose structure maps $\alpha_n$ are homotopy equivalences, as in Example \ref{stableeg}.
-In this situation, there is no information lost passing from the pro-group $\ph_1(X)$ to its limit group $\ul\pi_1(X)$.
-It follows (from stability and \cite{BKS}) that a tiling whose translational hull $\Om_t$ is stable has MEF $\EE$ a torus; moreover, its cohomology $H^1(\EE)$, which can be interpreted as the group of dynamical frequencies associated to the $\R^d$ action on $\Om_t$, is a finitely generated, free abelian group.
+In this situation, there is no information lost passing from the pro-group $\ph_1(X,x)$ to its limit group $\il\pi_1(X,x)$.
+It follows (from stability and \cite{BKS}) that a tiling whose translational hull $\Om_t$ is stable has MEF $\EE$ a torus; moreover, its cohomology $H^1(\EE;\Z)$, which can be interpreted as the group of dynamical frequencies associated to the $\R^d$ action on $\Om_t$, is a finitely generated, free abelian group.

-\begin{theorem} Let $T$ be a tiling with $\Om_t$ stable and $H^1(\Om_t)$ finitely generated.
+\begin{theorem} Let $T$ be a tiling with $\Om_t$ stable and $H^1(\Om_t;\Z)$ finitely generated.
 Then the map $\sigma_* \colon \Gamma \to \Gamma_{\EE}$ induced by the corresponding map of Equation \ref{eq: TSG->TSG'} is a surjection. \end{theorem}

-\begin{proof} By stability $\ul\pi_1^1(\Om_t) = 0$ and, by \cite{BKS}, $\EE$ must be a torus so $\ul\pi_1^1(\EE) = 0$ too.
+\begin{proof} By stability $\il^1\pi_1(\Om_t,T) = 0$ and, by \cite{BKS}, $\EE$ must be a torus so $\il^1\pi_1(\EE) = 0$ too.
 It follows that we may replace the pro-groups of Equation \ref{eq: TSG->TSG'} with their inverse limits:

 So it is sufficient to show that $\eta_*$ is surjective.